pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-list.md

 ## Remarks

 !!! attention
-    This command is uses on an API that is currently in preview to enrich the results with the `priority` field.
-Keep in mind that this preview is subject to change once the API reached general availability.
+    This command uses on API that is currently in preview to enrich the results with the `priority` field.
+Keep in mind that this preview API is subject to change once the API reached general availability.

 ## Examples